tsgamage/Rango---The-Number-Guessing-Game/README.md

 npx expo start
 ```

-- **Scan the QR code** with the **Expo Go** app on your Android (or Camera app on iOS).
+You may then:

+* Scan the QR code using the Expo Go app
-- Press `a` to open in Android Emulator.
+* Press `a` to launch on Android Emulator
-- Press `i` to open in iOS Simulator.
+* Press `i` to launch on iOS Simulator
-- Press `w` to open in Web Browser.
+* Press `w` to launch in a web browser

+---

-## 🤝 Contributing
+## **Contributing**

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are welcome.
+To contribute:

-1. Fork the project
+1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m "Add AmazingFeature"`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request